Star shaped Merry Christmas in 8 langs and Happy Holidays - Zangyo-Ninja

 Thank you so much in Hiragana & 3 lang as ♡ - Zangyo-Ninja

 Thank you so much is expressed in English, Spanish, French, and Japanese in a heart-shaped writing style.
-Unlike the previous “thank you,” the heart-shaped expression has many letters, so it is light-weight style and expressed in a 3D style with a bulging heart.
-About “Thank you so much” in Japanese The Japanese reading is … Read More
+The heart-shaped expression has many letters, so it is light-weight style and expressed in a 3D style with a bulging heart.
+And theme is “Heart of Gratitude”.
+About “Thank you so much” in Japanese The Japanese reading … Read More

 vector